 and more.
 Of course there was a way to hack ESP-01, but using latest version

-usually provide better feature set.
-Latest version known to wide public is
+usually, provide better feature set.
+The latest version known to the wide public is

 Because this board came in SMD package I found that